Ribbon Schur Functors: Introduction

 \subsection{Ribbon Schur Functors}

 Schur functors are fundamental objects that lie at the intersection of representation theory, algebraic geometry, combinatorics, and commutative algebra.
-Representation theoretically, the Schur functors $\bbs^{\lambda}$ corresponding to a partition $\lambda$ are irreducible $\gl (V)$ representations in characteristic $0$, and (up to twists by the determinant representation) these constitue \emph{all} irreducible reprsentations of the general linear group.
-From the algebro-geometric perspective, Schur functors corresponding to partitions may be constructed via the famous \emph{Kempf vanishing theorem} \cite{kempf1976collapsing}, which realizes these objects as the global sections of canonical line bundles on the complete flag variety.
-Combinatorially, Schur functors may be identified with their multigraded characters to obtain \emph{Schur polynomials}, which are a fundamental basis for the ring of symmetric functions.
+Representation theoretically, the Schur functors $\bbs^{\lambda}$ corresponding to a partition $\lambda$ are irreducible $\gl (V)$-representations in characteristic $0$, and (up to twists by the determinant representation) these constitute all irreducible representations of the general linear group (see, for instance, \cite[Chapter 2]{weyman2003}).
+From the algebro-geometric perspective, Schur functors corresponding to partitions may be constructed via the famous \defi{Borel--Weil theorem} (see \cite{BorelWeilThm,bott1957homogeneous}, or \cite{kempf1976collapsing}), which realizes these objects as the global sections of canonical line bundles on the complete flag variety.
+Combinatorially, Schur functors may be identified with their multigraded characters to obtain \defi{Schur polynomials}, which are a fundamental basis for the ring of symmetric functions (see, for instance, \cite{grinberg2014hopf} for more on this perspective).
 Finally, for a commutative algebraist, Schur modules over arbitrary commutative rings were constructed in the foundational work of Akin-Buchsbaum-Weyman \cite{akin1982schur}, where these objects may be described as the image of a map constructed using the (graded) commutative Hopf algebra structure on the symmetric/exterior powers.

-In this paper, we take the perspective that Schur functors corresponding to \emph{ribbon diagrams} are ``more canonical" than Schur functors corresponding to partitions.
-A ribbon diagram is a skew shape for which consecutive rows overlap by exactly \emph{one} block.
+In this paper, we take the perspective that Schur functors corresponding to \emph{ribbon diagrams} are ``more natural" than Schur functors corresponding to partitions.
+A \defi{ribbon diagram} is a skew shape for which consecutive rows overlap by exactly one block.